ctu-mrs/mrs_uav_core/README.md

 # The MRS UAV System Core

-> :warning: **Attention please: This README needs work.**
->
-> The MRS UAV System 1.5 is being released and this page needs updating.
-Please, keep in mind that the information on this page might not be valid.

 ## Installation

-The Core is installed as a part of the [MRS UAV System](https://github.com/ctu-mrs/mrs_uav_system#installation).
+The Core is installed as a part of the [MRS UAV System](https://github.com/ctu-mrs/mrs_uav_system/tree/ros2#installation).

 ## Contents